Index

 Spectacular scenery, fresh, clean country air and open spaces away from the hustle and bustle!
 A landscape patchworked through every shade of nature, the bright greens and golds of crops contrasting successfully with the soft grey green of the eucalypt and the tawny shades of the grasses.
 Black velvet skies studded with millions of stars.
 Warm friendly people who haven't forgotten how to smile and say g'day!
 The ideal environment to raise a family.

-Wollongong - Tourism Wollongong
+Wollongong - Wollongong City Council - Tourist Board - Tourism Wollongong

 Wollongong, gateway voor de zuidkust van NZW.
 Wollongong is Australia's most liveable regional city located just south of Sydney.